Logo preload

 According to FEMA, there are currently 2,700 CERT teams and over 600,000 volunteers who have been trained and stand ready to respond when needed.
 Imagine that — a silent army of everyday people ready to save lives.
 Amazing, I know.

-While I’m mind-blown at their unselfish commitment to their communities and their ability to help us in our worst moments, I can’t help but think: What else could we be doing to support our first responders?
-Well, they have already thought of that and are creating Teen CERT’s to ensure the legacy of CERT is preserved and high school and junior high school students have this same information to support their peers at sporting events, school dances, and in school hallways.
+While I’m mind-blown at their unselfish commitment, I can’t help but think: What else could we do?
+They have already created Teen CERT programs to support high school and junior high students.
+These programs preserve CERT’s legacy and provide students with the same information.
+This training helps students support their peers at sporting events, school dances, and in hallways.

-The only thing that could make this sweeter is making sure our CERTs have all the resources and tools they need to respond, which can be challenging.
-They are volunteers, which means they have no budget and often very little resources to respond to emergencies.
-Most CERT volunteers have fundraisers to support their teams, which is quite admirable of them considering they are already volunteering and sometimes paying for certification classes.
+The only thing that could make this sweeter is ensuring our CERTs have all necessary resources and tools.
+They are volunteers, so they have no budget and often very few resources.
+Most CERT volunteers organize fundraisers to support their teams.
+This is admirable since they are already volunteering and sometimes paying for certification classes.

 At Spatial Networks, we understand and support CERT teams.
-That’s why we created Fulcrum Community, a short-term, no-cost data-collection platform that enables anyone to collect and share information in real time.
-We know how difficult it is for these teams to collect critical information in the field, particularly during a full-fledged disaster.
-Through Fulcrum Community, CERTs can now complete their required FEMA and emergency-management forms using cell phones.
-It’s easy, quick and a lot more organized than collecting information with clip boards and then later translating that information into the required reports.
+That’s why we created Fulcrum Community, a short-term, no-cost data-collection platform.
+It enables anyone to collect and share information in real time.
+We know how difficult it is for these teams to gather critical information in the field, especially during a disaster.
+With Fulcrum Community, CERTs can now complete their required FEMA and emergency-management forms using cell phones.
+This method is easy, quick, and much more organized than using clipboards and later translating that information into required reports.

-As more CERT teams join Fulcrum Community, we’re building an arsenal of required forms used in the field that can be quickly downloaded and edited to accommodate the needs of the team.
-If we don’t have the specific form you’re searching for, it’s easy to add or create the form with our drag-and-drop app builder.
-Fulcrum also have several other great features that allow you to download pictures, videos, and other information needed while in the field.
+As more CERT teams join Fulcrum Community, we build an arsenal of required forms that teams can quickly download and edit to meet their needs.
+If you can’t find a specific form, our drag-and-drop app builder lets you easily add or create one.
+Fulcrum also offers features like downloading pictures, videos, and other necessary information while in the field.

-Since we know that CERT teams also need to communicate with their sponsor teams (police, fire, EMTs) we’re also FirstNet Listed and ready to provide our secured premium version of Fulcrum to those teams.
-This is key and assures that all emergency team members are able to communicate in real time, keeping everyone on your team safe and updated.
+Knowing that CERT teams need to communicate with sponsor teams (police, fire, EMTs), we are also FirstNet Listed.
+We provide our secured premium version of Fulcrum to those teams.
+This feature ensures all emergency team members can communicate in real time, keeping everyone safe and updated.

 We may not wear the yellow, green, or orange reflective gear, but consider us part of the team.